 - Reduced team productivity – Testing productivity is constrained when the team does not have the requisite skills or numbers to effectively perform the testing task.
 Lower productivity is directly connected to higher costs (ie.e. you need more testers), reduced testing performance (from not leveraging best practices) and more project delays.
 In particular, skills misalignments are common when companies’ look to adopt new technologies or their IT infrastructures have become exceedingly complex.
 Fixing this situation is difficult because of the dynamic nature of testing needs, poor requirements definition and relatively static nature of internal resources.

 - Underutilized testers and tools – Resource utilization is a major driver of cost.
 Keeping a dedicated roster of testers and the tools makes financial sense when they are 100% utilized.
-However, in many companies the testing group often remains idle as they wait for new code or projects to emerge.
+However, in many companies, the testing group often remains idle as they wait for new code or projects to emerge.
 Low utilization drives up the actual cost of testing and leads to a misallocation of scarce capital.
 A lack of regular planning plus rapidly changing business needs will compromise efforts to better link resource supply to testing demands.

 - Unnecessary delays and costs – Common organizational dynamics can surreptitiously drive up cost.
 For example, some testers to keep their jobs may stretch out the project deliverables thereby driving up cost and time to market.
 In other cases, weak controls or siloed structures can lead to rogue or wasteful hiring practices and tools purchases even though other parts of the organization have under-utilized resources.

 - Opportunity cost – CEOs need always to ask whether they need substantial testing capabilities.
-In this time of challenging economic conditions and competing business priorities, is retaining (and regularly enhancing) a testing group (as a fixed cost) a good way to maximize a company’s return on capital and assets and focus on core competencies?
-Enterprises that can’t maintain high performance testing capabilities and fully utilize them should consider outsourcing testing to a ‘best in class’ provider.
+In this time of challenging economic conditions and competing for business priorities, is retaining (and regularly enhancing) a testing group (as a fixed cost) a good way to maximize a company’s return on capital and assets and focus on core competencies?
+Enterprises that can’t maintain high-performance testing capabilities and fully utilize them should consider outsourcing testing to a ‘best in class’ provider.

 Outsourcing via local contractors